awsdocs/aws-freertos-docs/doc_source/qualificationguide/afr-qualification.md

 A: Unfortunately, only official kernel ports are accepted\.
 These are available from [GitHub](https://github.com/aws/amazon-freertos) or [SourceForge](https://sourceforge.net/projects/freertos/files/FreeRTOS/)\.
 If you have an unsupported architecture or additional functionality to add to an existing kernel port, contact your local APN representative\.

 Q: *If I want to update a port listed on the Device Catalog to a newer version of FreeRTOS, do I need to qualify all over again?*
-A: After you have updated your port, run the AWS IoT Device Tester again and check the [FreeRTOS Qualification Checklist](afq-checklist.md) to see if any items have been impacted \(especially the Getting Started Guide\)\.
+A: After you have updated your port, run the AWS IoT Device Tester again and check the [FreeRTOS qualification checklist](afq-checklist.md) to see if any items have been impacted \(especially the Getting Started Guide\)\.
 Submit a Device Qualification Program ticket with a copy of your passing log to update the Device Catalog listing to point to your new port\.

 Q: *My device does not support Wi\-Fi\.
 Is a port of the FreeRTOS Wi\-Fi library required to qualify for FreeRTOS?*
 A: The primary requirement is that your device can connect to the AWS Cloud\.
 If your device can connect to the AWS Cloud across a secure Ethernet connection, the Wi\-Fi library is not a requirement\.